-If you have migrated your website from HTTP to HTTPS, then you got to ensure all resources (JS, CSS, Images, etc. ) is loading through HTTPS.
+If you have migrated your website from HTTP to HTTPS, then you got to ensure all resources (JS, CSS, Images, etc. ) are loading through HTTPS.

-If not then your user will get “Mixed Content” warning.
-To test your website if having insecure resources you can use the following tools.
+If not, then your user will get a “Mixed Content” warning.
+To test your website, if having insecure resources, you can use the following tools.

 Note: you got to upload your private key, and you don’t want to do it from your production environment.
-So, asses the risk before you do.
+So, assess the risk before you do.

 There are some tools I mentioned here to test the SSL/TLS security.

-When implementing certificate on your web server, you need some configuration syntax.
-If you remember then good enough otherwise, you can always check the Mozilla SSL configuration generator.
+When implementing a certificate on your web server, you need some configuration syntax.
+If you remember, then good enough; otherwise, you can always check the Mozilla SSL configuration generator.